Wilma Frances Minor

 Wilma Frances Minor Meredith was a novelist, short story writer and biographer.
-In 1928 she was involved in "one of the most notorious journalistic forgeries of the twentieth century", faking and publishing letters and diary "proving" the love and relationship between Abraham Lincoln and Ann Rutledge.
+In 1928 she was involved in "one of the most notorious journalistic forgeries of the twentieth century", faking and publishing letters and a diary "proving" the love and relationship between Abraham Lincoln and Ann Rutledge.

 Early life

 Wilma Frances Minor was a native of California, the daughter of Cora de Boyer.

 Career

 She was a novelist, short story writer, and biographer as well as a feature writer for the San Diego Union.
 She was also an associate editor of the Southwest Magazine.

 She was an actress, playing for a number of years in drama, vaudeville and musical comedies, principally in the B. C. Whitney productions and for two years she was leading the Selig Polyscope Company under the direction of Otis Turner, during which time she featured in a number of productions requiring expert riding and swimming in which she was expert.
 She was the scenarist for Selig, American Standard Film Company, and Mirror Films; her scenarios included: "The Song of Courage", "The Desert Rat", "Mothers of Men", "The Wraith", "Of the Blue Lagoon", "In Wrong Sims", "Meeting Mother", "Atonea of Old Castle", and the "Foxicus" series.

 She was a protege of Marie Corelli; she contributed to the Children's Page of the San Francisco Call at the age of ten.

 She was very much interested in the restoration of old missions and landmarks.
 She was also interested in allied arts and athletics.